DeStroyyer/nc-aqa-course/README.md

 ## Further configuration

 1. Add `baseUrl: 'http://localhost:4200'` to config file.
-This will allow yu to navigate to this url by default.
+This will allow you to navigate to this url by default.
 2. Add jasmine configuration to config
 ```js
 jasmineNodeOpts: {